Can an ATV Flip? Common Causes and How to Avoid It

 • Use a combination of engine braking and lightly apply the brakes to avoid picking up speed.
 An active descend system will do this job for you but always practice in advance on a less steep hill to get a feel of how the system works and how the ATV behaves.
 In any case, you should be ready to apply brakes if necessary.

-• Do not descend the hill at an angle, as this may cause the ATV to flip to the side.
+• Do not descend the hill at an angle, as this may cause the ATV to flip.

 5. When Driving With a Passenger

-You, as the operator, need to keep in mind that the added weight of a passenger may leave you unable to ride places on terrains that you may handle when riding alone.
+As the operator, you need to keep in mind that the added weight of a passenger may leave you unable to ride places on terrains that you may handle when riding alone.

 How Not to Flip an ATV When Riding With a Passenger: